-- iv.
-Consequently, "those who assist persons with chronic illnesses or in the terminal stages of life must be able to know how to stay, to keep vigil, with those who suffer the anguish of death, to console them, to be with them in their loneliness, to be an 'abiding with' that can instil hope" (Samaritanus Bonus, V 1). - 4.
-Accompaniment of those contemplating euthanasia or assisted dying is a journey through God's gift of time during which the Church's "healing resources" (V 10) of care, prayer and the sacraments are made available - i.
+iv.
+Consequently, "those who assist persons with chronic illnesses or in the terminal stages of life must be able to know how to stay, to keep vigil, with those who suffer the anguish of death, to console them, to be with them in their loneliness, to be an 'abiding with' that can instil hope" (Samaritanus Bonus, V 1).

+4. Accompaniment of those contemplating euthanasia or assisted dying is a journey through God's gift of time during which the Church's "healing resources" (V 10) of care, prayer and the sacraments are made available

+- i.
 It is the Church's expectation that spiritual accompaniment will be offered to those considering assisted dying who request it from a bearer or servant of consolation and hope (cf. Samaritanus Bonus, V 10). - ii.
-The Church's moral teachings distinguish between 'moral distance', 'assent' and 'physical proximity'.
-Faithful accompaniment by a Catholic minister does not mean endorsement of a person's intention. - iii.
+Our ethical tradition makes clear distinctions between 'moral distance', 'assent' and 'physical proximity'.
+Accompaniment does not necessarily mean endorsement. - iii.
 Hope is never extinguished.
 Even a firm intention of opting for an assisted death does not become an objective reality until the moment it is administered. - iv.
-Ministers should bear in mind that, in many cases, people expressing an intention to end their life through euthanasia may be motivated by a range of personal concerns related to their quality of life and/or concerns about the impact of their serious health issues on those nearest and dearest to them.
-In this way they may have diminished personal responsibility. - v.
-Normative pastoral practice reminds us that it is precisely the loving face of the Church as mother, who never abandons her daughters and sons, which "contributes to assuaging the terrible desperate desire to end one's life" (Samaritanus Bonus, V 10). - vi.
+Ministers should bear in mind that, in many cases, people expressing an intention to end their life through euthanasia will have diminished personal responsibility (cf. Samaritanus Bonus, V 11). - v.
+Normative pastoral practice reminds us that it is precisely the loving face of the Church as mother, who never abandons her daughters and sons, which "contributes to assuaging the terrible desperate desire to ends one's life" (Samaritanus Bonus, V 10). - vi.
 It is therefore proper that prayers are offered for and with those facing death and their family or whānau. - vii.
-Similarly, it is proper that the Church's sacraments encounters with God are ordinarily provided to the person who requests them.
-As Pope Francis has reminded us in Evangelii Gaudium, we are to be prudent and bold in the administration of the sacraments and we must act not as the arbiters of grace but as its facilitators: "The Eucharist ... is not a prize for the perfect, but a powerful medicine and nourishment for the weak ... [and] the Church is not a tollhouse; it is the house of the Father, where there is a place for everyone, with all their problems" (47). - viii.
-The Church's ministers are advised not to be present at the date and time of the administration of the lethal drugs this represents a legitimate limit to the Church's call to faithful accompaniment.
+Similarly, it is proper that the Church's sacraments encounters with God are provided to the person who requests them.
+In accordance with pastoral practice in other areas, the sacraments should only ever be declined in those very rare cases when someone seeks them in bad faith.
+All ministers are entitled to presume that a person asking for the sacraments does so in good faith.